yashasvisagar29/credit-saison/README.md

 1. Clone this project using above URL.
 2. Import Project to your current directory.
 3. Right click on the project (credit_saison_demo_app) and then click on Run As -> Run as Spring Boot App.
+4. Go to http://localhost:8080/ in any browser(Chrome Recommended).